orhitg/vedicmaths/README.md

 # vedicmaths
-This is a project for the completeion of B.Tech degree.
+This is a project for the completion of B.Tech degree done at hansraj College, DU, India.